 Enhanced HTTP Live Streaming Security for OTT Pay-TV Services

-The Verimatrix Video Content Authority System (VCAS™) for Internet TV offers a complete system for authenticated and protected video service delivery over un-managed networks that implement HTTP Live Streaming (HLS), an adaptive bitrate streaming protocol.
+The Verimatrix Video Content Authority System (VCAS™) for Internet TV offers a complete system for authenticated and protected video service delivery over networks that implement HTTP Live Streaming (HLS), an adaptive bitrate streaming protocol.
 This enables secure over-the-top (OTT) video service delivery, alongside established pay-TV methods and technologies, to connected TVs and STBs, PCs/Macs, and a variety of Apple and Android mobile device classes, supported by the unified VCAS security authority.

 The HLS protocol is increasingly adopted by OTT service providers for live, catch-up and on-demand services.
 The core protocol provides automatic bitrate adaptation to allow a common video stream URL to be shared between devices that have different screen resolutions, processing power and last-mile network bandwidth.
 This ensures the best possible viewing experience for any given combination of these parameters, even when devices roam between networks.
 This also enables operators to reach outside traditional service areas, and to extend pay-media services to mobile users through Wi-Fi, WiMax and 3G/4G networks.